 For histories and broad overviews of the field, it doesn’t appear that any new titles made an impact this year.
 Earlier ones include 2011’s The Evolution of Drug Discovery, which still seems to be the biggest history of the field (its author, Jack Li also has a 2014 history of the industry, Blockbuster Drugs, looking at how things have been for the last twenty years or so).
-There are case histories of individual drug projects can be found in Drugs: From Discovery to Approval by Rick Ng (2015 edition), and also in Walter Sneader’s Drug Discovery: A History.
+There are case histories of individual drug projects to be found in Drugs: From Discovery to Approval by Rick Ng (2015 edition), and also in Walter Sneader’s Drug Discovery: A History.
 Longtime medicinal chemist Gene Cordes recently published Hallelujah Moments: Tales of Drug Discovery.

 In general medicinal chemistry, the whopper reference set of the field published a third edition this past year: Comprehensive Medicinal Chemistry, edited by Sam Chackalamannil, Dave Rotella, and Simon Ward.
 I don’t expect anyone to buy the >$4000 set off this blog link, but I’ll be very happy with the Amazon commission if you do.
 More reasonably for home use, a recommendation from several readers is Textbook of Drug Design and Discovery by Krogsgaard-Larsen et al. A title from 2016 is Small Molecule Medicinal Chemistry: Strategies and Technologies.
 From 2013, there’s Drug Discovery: Practices, Processes, and Perspectives, by (the prolific) Jack Li and E. J. Corey, and there’s also Bob Rydzewski’s Real World Drug Discovery: A Chemist’s Guide to Biotech and Pharmaceutical Research from 2008.
 Several readers here have also recommended earlier versions of Silverman’s medicinal chemistry book, now in its third edition: The Organic Chemistry of Drug Design and Drug Action.
 Readers have also recommended Camille Wermuth’s The Practice of Medicinal Chemistry, and it’s now in its fourth edition as of 2015.
 For getting up to speed, several readers recommend Graham Patrick’s An Introduction to Medicinal Chemistry (2013).
 Similarly, Medicinal Chemistry: The Modern Drug Discovery Process (Pearson Advanced Chemistry) is a recent introductory textbook that I found to be well written.
 Its author, Erland Stevens, runs a popular web-based med-chem training course as well.